karelbilek/TIL/README.md

 ### js
 * in order for fetch to be useful, you should run it with credentials. `fetch(fetchurl, {credentials: 'same-origin'})` is the best I guess.
+* JSON.stringify does *not* stringify object keys always in the same order!
+Sometime it does, sometime it doesn't, it's pretty random frankly.
+The same objects are stringified the same, *but* different, deeply-equal objects *can be stringified differently*.
+Use [json-stable-stringify](https://www.npmjs.com/package/json-stable-stringify) instead!!

 ### git